This is a fantastic crochet stitch guide for both the beginner or seasoned crocheter who wants a convenient reference to tuck into your bag.

 Welcome to Ten on the 10th!

 I’m thrilled to begin joining nine other bloggers on the tenth of each month for ten great ideas that you can use – each for under $10!

-To kick things off this month, I’ve got a super fun product recommendation for you: the Leisure Arts Crochet Pocket Guide.
+To kick things off this month, I’ve got a great reference product recommendation for both aspiring and seasoned crocheters: the Leisure Arts Crochet Pocket Guide.